talk2viren/umermansoor.github.io/_posts/2016-04-27-do-not-let-technical-debt-get-out-of-control.md

 > Technical Debt is a **wonderful metaphor** developed by Ward Cunningham to help us think about this problem.
 In this metaphor, doing things the quick and dirty way sets us up with a technical debt, which is similar to a financial debt.
 Like a financial debt, the technical debt incurs interest payments, which come in the form of the **extra effort that we have to do in future development because of the quick and dirty design choice**.

 I fully agree.
-It is an excellent metaphor for describing the eventual consequences of adding new functionality to a system in a **quick and dirty** manner to get some urgent functionality out of the door.
+It is an excellent metaphor for describing the eventual consequences of adding new functionality to a system in a **quick and dirty** manner to get something out of the door quickly.
 The alternative approach would have resulted in a much cleaner design and implementation, but would also have taken much longer.
 Taking on technical debt should be a **strategic decision** where all stakeholders must understand the consequences and risks involved.
 Like most financial debts, it should not be taken recklessly and interest **payments must be paid on time to avoid penalties**.

  <!--more-->